martijnpoppen/eufy-robovac/frida/README.md

 ## Step by Step

-1. Download and install the NOX-Player as an Android simulator.
-Download: [https://www.bignox.com/](https://www.bignox.com/)
+1. Download and install the GenyMotion
 2. Setup frida server
 ```bash
 # Connect to NOX Player via adb